drewf24/world-airbnb/data-analysis/data-analysis.md

 explained by the way the property is listed - the room type, minimum nights required, number of reviews the listing has, the number of listings the host has, the median price and the reviews per month.

+INTERPRET SLOPES

+PART 3

+  - lets add what it tells us about the renter - profile

 Looking at the hosts by the number of listings they hold and classifying into “high volume” or “low volume”: